Konstantin-Sur/STAR-Sequential-Token-Accumulation-via-Recurrence/README.md

 This is an early experimental result on a small dataset.
 Next steps:

+- [ ] Rewrite "for" loops to speed them up on cuda
 - [ ] Train on WikiText-103 for statistical robustness
 - [ ] Compare against Mamba and RWKV at the same scale
 - [ ] Implement parallel CUDA scan for O(n) wall-clock speed